natir/blog/content/misassemblies-in-noisy-assemblies/index.md

 In this post I will talk about quast and not dnAQET, which has just been released, but dnAQET uses the same method (mapping the assembly against the reference) and the same misassembly definition as quast.
 It seems to me that what I am going to say about quast also applies to dnAQET.
 But go read the dnAQET publication, there are lots of super interesting ideas in it.

-## Dataset, assembly pipeline, analysis pipeline her version and parameter
+## Datasets, assembly pipelines, analysis pipelines; versions and parameters

 For our tests we are going to use two Nanopore datasets and one Pacbio dataset.
 - Reads: